Eric-Arellano/ngsc-app/README.md

 1. activate virtual environment
     1. On Mac, `source backend/bin/activate`
     1. On Windows, `backend\Scripts\activate.bat`
-1. `pip install -r requirements.txt`
+1. Install dependencies for backend code - `pip install -r requirements.txt`

 #### Frontend
 1. Change terminal/command prompt location to the `frontend` directory (e.g. Run `cd frontend/` if coming from the root directory for this code)